 The Butlers were in Farney Castle for 500 years, but in 1536 the castle was confiscated by King Henry VIII of England.
 He returned the lands again to the Butlers in 1538 when he married Anne Boleyn who was the daughter of James, 3rd Earl of Ormond.
 Subsequently the castle was occupied for short periods by two other English monarchs namely King James 1st from 1617 - 1625 and King George 1st from 1716 -1721.

-The castle is also home to the Irish international designer, Cyril Cullen, where his famous handmade knitwear designs and fine porcelains are produced, and sold in the castle shop.
-Tours of the castle daily.
+The castle is now home to the Irish international designer, Cyril Cullen, where his famous handmade knitwear designs and fine porcelains are produced, and sold in the castle shop.
+Tours of the castle are available by arrangement.

-A visit to the castle would not be complete without a snack and visiting the design studios and retail outlet for both Cyril’s knitwear & porcelain collections are at Farney Castle, Tipperary, Ireland.
+A visit to the castle would not be complete without visiting the design studios and retail outlet for both Cyril’s knitwear and porcelain collections.